Game Theory in Formula 1: From Physical to Strategic Interactions: Results

 \subsection{Comparison of the different games' formulations}

-In this section, we compare qualitatively the different games formulations. \Cref{fig:CS2} presents the solutions for the Nash game, the Stackelberg game with $A$ as leader, and the Stackelberg game with $B$ as leader.
-Each plot shows two distinct lines, the solid gray line where $B$ starts behind by \qty{0.5}{\second}, and the solid black line where $B$ starts ahead with \qty{-0.5}{\second} of advantage.
+In this section, we compare qualitatively the different games formulations.
+We consider again the circuit of Catalunya, Spain. \Cref{fig:CS2} presents the solutions for the Nash game, the Stackelberg game with $A$ as leader, and the Stackelberg game with $B$ as leader.
+Each plot shows two gap time evolutions: When $B$ starts behind by \qty{0.5}{\second} is indicated with the solid line, while when it starts \qty{0.5}{\second} ahead of $A$ is indicated with the dashed line.
 Note that the leader in the Stackelberg game does not necessarily correspond to the \textit{race} leader.

 In the Nash game, changing the starting position delivers the same mirrored solution, up to nonlinearities.
 Although it might seem a trivial consideration, this confirms the absence of the hierarchical structure in this game formulation.
 Switching the order of identical agents mirrors the outcome of the game.
 In both cases, the gap time between the cars increases with an almost identical trajectory.